WebOfTrustInfo/rwot6-santabarbara/draft-documents/DecentralizedAutonomicData.md

 u72j9aKHgz99f0K8pSkMnyqwvEr_3rpS_z2034L99sTWrMIIJGQPbVuIJ1cupo6cfIf_KCB5ecVRYoFRzAPnAQ==
 ```

-While, the simple DADs given in the examples above are minimally self-identifying and self-certifying, they do not provide support for other self-management properties such as key management.
+While the simple DADs given in the examples above are minimally self-identifying and self-certifying, they do not provide support for other self-management properties such as key management.
 In other words, because each DID (Decentralized Identifer) references a public signing key with its associated private key, it needs to be managed as a key not just as an identifier.
-The following sections will introduce the core key management properties and the associated meta-data that a DAD needs in order to support those properties.
+The following sections will introduce the core key-management properties and the associated meta-data that a DAD needs in order to support those properties.

 ## Key Management